State Income Tax Rates 2026: All 50 States Compared

 |---|---|---|---|

 Ohio's change is the most structurally significant of 2026.
-The state moved from a graduated system with multiple brackets to a simple 2.75% flat rate on all income above $26,050 (income below that threshold remains untaxed).
-This makes Ohio one of the most competitive flat-rate states in the Midwest.
+The state moved to a 2.75% single-rate tax on nonbusiness income above $26,050.
+Income at or below that threshold remains untaxed at the state level, and municipal income taxes can still change the paycheck result.

 The 8 States That Cut Income Tax Rates in 2026